AlefMach/virtual_shopping/README.md

 1. Clone the repository.
 2. Set up the Docker environment using the provided `Dockerfile` and `docker-compose.yml`.
+3. Copy .env-sample to .env file
-3. Configure the PostgreSQL database in the `config/database.php` file.
+4. Configure the PostgreSQL database in the `.env` file.
-4. Run the Docker containers.
+5. Run the Docker containers.
-5. Install make file ou install manualy dependeces to project.
+6. Install make file running `make deps` ou install manualy dependeces to project with docker (use the Makefile with reference).

 ## Usage